katliyx/playappstore-hypotheses-regression/01GooglePlayAppStoreAnalysis.md

 1.3\*10^-8 and for each unit increase the rating will increase by that number.
 For installs size in category XXS, 0.1 tell us the change in the mean rating for someone who is in XXS relative to category XL.
-The category XSâs coefficient of -0.19 tell us the expected change for mean rating for someone who is in XS relative to category XL.
-The category S,M and Lâs coefficient act the same.
+The category XS’s coefficient of -0.19 tell us the expected change for mean rating for someone who is in XS relative to category XL.
+The category S,M and L’s coefficient act the same.

 The p value of price and reviews is less than 0.05 so we can reject H0 in Hypothesis 1 and Hypothesis 5.
 The p value of the size is larger than